 Given that a workflow can have any amount of steps, every 100 milliseconds added to a step can lead to an unideal user experience.

-performance improvements across systems when implemented correctly.
+Caches can have huge performance improvements across systems when implemented correctly.
 One thing to consider here is that in a containerized n-scaled microservice architecture, in-memory caches, while easy to implement and very performant, aren't always the best choice.

 If a microservice has 10 instances behind a load balancer each running with in-memory caches implemented in front of a database, the cache will miss nearly every time.
 Thus, we use Redis as a shared cache between instances.